 The mighty Vulgar river had risen!
 It was flowing way higher than usual, and had overflown its banks.
 We needed to get onto it!

-So Pierre and I dusted off the open blue and red fibreglass canoe the old man had bought us and headed off downstream early one summer morning from below the weir.
+So Pierre and I dusted off the open blue and red fibreglass canoe the old man had bought us and headed off downstream early one summer morning from below the weir in the park.

 By the time we started the river had dropped a lot.
 Still flowing well, but below the heights of the previous days.
 This left a muddy verge metres high where the banks were vertical, and up to 100m wide where the banks were sloped and the river was wide.

-When we got to Swiss Valley we had a wide wet floodplain to slip and slide across before we reached dry land, leaving us muddy from head to toe.
-Dragging the boat along we headed for the farmhouse where Lel looked at us in astonishment.
+When we got to Swiss Valley past the confluence of the Nuwejaar spruit, we had a wide wet floodplain to slip and slide across before we reached dry land, leaving us muddy from head to toe.
+Dragging the boat along we headed for the farmhouse where Lel Venning looked at us in astonishment.
 I don’t think she even recognised us.

 No, You haven’t!
 You can’t fool me!
 APRIL FOOL! she exclaimed when we said we’d paddled out from town.

 Pierre and I looked at each other and he said “Happy birthday!”